 Evrytania is a county that lies in the very heart of the Greek mainland.
-By far the less populated area of Greece, it is for sure the most unspoiled, and wild place Greece has to offer.
-Forget about the beaches and the sea for a while and experience a different side of Greece with high mountains, dense alpine forests, fast-flowing rivers and pristine lakes along with a true Greek hospitality.
+By far the less populated area of Greece, it is for sure the most unspoiled place Greece has to offer, while its wild beauty will leave you in awe.
+Forget about the beaches and the sea for a while and experience a different side of Greece with high mountains, dense alpine forests, fast-flowing rivers, and pristine lakes!

-For those that want to experience the wild side of Greece, the region of Evrytania will definitely satisfy their needs.
-This area is the less populated place of Greece, therefore its high mountains and deep gorges host an unspoiled natural habitat for every nature lover to admire.
+For those that want to experience the wild side of Greece, the region of Evrytania is right up your street.
+Away from the prying eyes of the crowds, its high mountains and deep gorges host an unspoiled natural habitat for every nature lover to admire.
 The difficult terrain of the area made this part of Greece relatively inaccessible since ancient times.
 Its inhabitants were known as Eurytanians, named after the hero Eurytus, the grandchild of Apollo and the father of Iole.
 They were known as formidable warriors and really crude people.
 Homer mentions them in his work Iliad, as some of the Greeks that sailed to Troy.
 Their reputation spread all over the rest of the Greek world and during classical times the Athenians met their match.
-Demosthenes (not the orator), who was serving as a general at that time, campaigned against the Eurytanians and the Aetolians only to fail miserably.
-The ancient sources describe the Eurytanians as hard mountainous people who had their own dialect making the rest of the Greeks unable to understand them.
+Demosthenes -not the orator-, who was serving as a general at that time, campaigned against the Eurytanians and the Aetolians only to fail miserably.
+The ancient sources describe the Eurytanians as hard mountainous people who had their own dialect, making the rest of the Greeks unable to understand them.
 Their resistance also showed during the Roman times when they fought courageously against the Roman occupation of their land.

-Today, Evrytania is a popular autumn and winter destination of Greece, loved especially by outdoor travellers.
+Today, Evrytania is a popular autumn and winter destination of Greece, loved especially by outdoor travelers.
 The mountainous terrain and the sheer natural beauty of the region offer many options for those that want to experience a different but certainly more authentic side of the country.
-Here are the locations you should not miss while being there.
+Here are the locations you should not miss during your trip there.

 The bridge of Manoles